villim/symbio-blog/README.md

 * DDD design
 * Spring Boot
-* H2 ( Spring5 do not support SQLite well, change to H2 to save time )
+* H2 ( Spring5 do not support SQLite well, change to H2 for saving time )
 * Gradle
 * Hazelcast
 * Swagger